Veryyapeee/2md-assigment/README.md

 # 2MD Recruitment task

-This project was made due to the 2MD Junior React Developer recruitment task.
+This project was made due to the 2MD recruitment task for the position of Junior Front End Developer.

 ### Table of Contents
 * [Technologies](#technologies)